 Firm membership application form - (To submit the form by email you must download and save the forms to your desktop and have Adobe Reader or above .
 You can dowload Adobe Reader here for free)

 CLSA ID Card application form

 Click here to read Privacy Notice

 Thinking of joining the CLSA?
 This may help.
-If already convinced then click here to join

 The Criminal Law Solicitors Association was formed in 1990 with the stated intention of being a representative body for criminal law solicitors across England and Wales.
 It was formed to complement our sister organisation, the LCCSA.
 The organisation grew rapidly and has achieved its highest public profile during contract disputes, including the recent Two Tier debacle.